jfrog/SwampUp2024/jftd-111/lab3-Xray-Scan/README.md

 6.2 Find your build scan

-6.3 Take a look at the "Policy Violations" tab ont he left side of the Scan UI
+6.3 Take a look at the "Policy Violations" tab ont he left side of the Scan UI.

 6.4 At the bottom of the list is a reference to `CVE-2018-3728`, associated with the `hoek` package.
-Click on that row
+Click on that row.

 6.5 In the pop-out, there is a section called `Component Details`.
 Take a look at the versions of the `hoek` package that resolve this CVE.

-6.6 Go back out to your IDE or text editor and upgrade the `hoek` package to referenced version
+6.6 Go back out to your IDE or text editor and upgrade the `hoek` package to referenced version.

 6.7 Re-run the build and publish steps starting with step 1.2 (you don't need to re-configure the NPM package manager integration), and ensure you increment your build number.